txje/population-ancestry-viewer/README.md

 This generic version currently supports arbitrary VCF and BED annotations.
 It is designed to be as light-weight as possible on the server, while fetching requested data with relative efficiency.
 The server consists of a python CGI script that uses tabix to fetch the requested subset of data.
-A compatible python and tabix installation are the only server-side requirements - the data need not be preprocessed other than to index the input VCF and BED files using tabix.
+A compatible Python with pysam module and tabix installation are the only server-side requirements - the data need not be preprocessed other than to index the input VCF and BED files using tabix.

 Client-side resources not acquired via CDN and not included in this repo include: